School of Music

 Schneider Music Library

-The Schneider Music Library, centrally located in the Music Building, provides convenient access to scores, sound recordings, DVDs, music education materials, and a number of music reference sources.
+The Schneider Music Library, centrally located in the Music Building, provides convenient access to scores, sound recordings, DVDs, music education materials, and music reference sources.

 Music Computer Center

-The Music Computer Center located in the Music Building features 24 high-end Mac workstations with MIDI controllers, a teacher station, a scanner workstation, and 2 administrator stations.
+The Music Computer Center located in the Music Building features twenty-four high-end Mac workstations with MIDI controllers, a teacher station, a scanner workstation, and two administrator stations.

 Brecheen, Daveda Karanas, Assistant Professor, Music, M.M., Arizona State University